HebiRobotics/hebi-hrdf/FORMAT.md

 Note that any attributes on the "robot" element in the included are ignored.
 A compliant parser should generate and error if the file cannot be found.

 **Required Attributes:**
-- `path` (string) Path to the HRDF file to be included.
+- `path` (string) Relative path to the HRDF file to be included.
 A forward slash should be used as a file separation character.
 Paths are relative to the current HRDF file being parsed; absolute paths are not allowed.
 The double dot ".." pattern moves up a directory.

+**Content:**
+None

+**Notes/Constraints:**

 All files that are included must match the same HRDF file version as the parent file.

 Note: The relative path within an hierarchical include chain is dependent on the file with that particular include tag, not the root file in the chain.

 **Examples:**